wolfviking0/webcl-translator/README.md

 Experimental version of emscripten for convert OpenCL c++ code to WebCL.

-Need Firefox 21 and WebCL plugin from Nokia research (http://webcl.nokiaresearch.com)
+Need Firefox 22 and WebCL plugin from Nokia research (https://github.com/SRA-SiliconValley/webkit-webcl)

+or

+Need webkit-webcl from Samsung research (http://webcl.nokiaresearch.com)

 Patch of Emscripten :
 ---------------------